Keyboard shortcuts

 pub decided_at: DateTime<Utc>,

-/// Operator note.
-Highly recommended for non-auto decisions.
+/// Free-text operator note.
+Strongly recommended for `Explicit`

 #[serde(skip_serializing_if = "Option::is_none", default)]